RachelCarroll2018/Cryptocurrency-Effect-in-Other-Countries/README.md

 >![country usage](https://user-images.githubusercontent.com/98990090/170398298-2e50a526-5e26-403c-ad40-fc7f7cd47fc2.png)
 > ![mapbox](https://user-images.githubusercontent.com/98990090/170401570-aabf5cd8-f1b0-48ed-82e1-449fbed1bcd2.png)
 >
 > Ukraine and Russia have the highest usage of cryptocurrency based on their percentage with Ukraine leading at 12.73% usage and Russia at 11.91% usage.
+Crypto Trends Explained Through Politics and Economics: https://github.com/RachelCarroll2018/Cryptocurrency-Effect-in-Other-Countries/blob/main/Crypto%20Trends%20Explained%20Through%20Politics%20and%20Economics.md

 > ### Is there a correlation between S&P 500 and Cryptocurrency?